cuteripper/TCS-GMT-Graph/README.md

 8. cosing_clean.csv and cosing_clean.xlsx- The files which contain the cleaned chemical names.

 ## Data Cleaning

+The cosing dataset is used to clean the chemical names and provide a clean ingredients list output to feed it to the scrappers for the purpose of extracting properties.

 Process:

 1.Initially 3617 records in the file\